 Your tooth could have decayed to the point of necessary extraction.
 Tooth decay is the primary reason you will feel pain in your teeth, and advanced tooth decay is one of the most common signs that you may need a tooth extraction.
 Tooth decay can eventually cause long-term pain that will not go away on its own, constant bad breath, and other persistent oral health conditions.

 Your teeth are coming in painfully.
 If your teeth seem to be gradually pushing together, this could be due to overcrowding.
 Eventually, crowded teeth will lead to discomfort and possibly the displacement of other teeth.
 Also, you may have difficulty cleaning your teeth, which can lead to painful bacterial infections.

 You may have an infection of your teeth or gums.
 If you have ignored any pain that you have been feeling in your teeth, the dental decay may have worsened over time and can lead to an infection.
 The bacteria then can spread to affect other teeth, gums, or even your jaw and face.

 If any of these are the case for you, it’s recommended that you consider tooth extraction as a possibility.
 San Francisco patients that are experiencing pain, overcrowding, or sensitivity in their teeth should immediately seek out an oral surgeon who can help you address the issue.
 At SF Oral Surgery, our oral surgeons provide surgical services, including tooth extraction, that can help relieve your pain.

-If you are feeling any type of tooth pain, you should schedule an appointment immediately and find out if a tooth extraction is the right choice for you.
+If you are feeling any type of tooth pain, you should find out if a tooth extraction is the right choice for you.
 At SF Oral Surgery, our oral surgeons can help treat you and restore your oral health.